 ● The social standards.

 In addition to the GRI Standards, GRI also comes with recommendations, requirements, and guidance that organizations should use for correct reporting.
 Note that all of these are aimed at ensuring organizations do not just hastily craft reports but internalize the concept of sustainability into their operations for enhanced benefits.
+All about climate risk reporting here.

 The requirements are mandatory instructions on GRI for organizations that opt to use this framework and are factored in alongside the recommendations and guidance for implementation.